Gilmore Car Museum

 The Gilmore Car Museum is an automobile museum located in Hickory Corners, Michigan, United States.
 The museum exhibits over 400 vintage and collector vehicles and motorcycles from all eras in several vintage buildings located on a 90-acre campus.
 The museum claims to be the largest automobile museum in North America.
 It is part of the MotorCities National Heritage Area.

 The museum opened in 1966 exhibiting the car collection of Donald S. Gilmore, a local businessman.
-Today, its collection consists of over 500 vehicles, including an 1899 Locomobile Steam Car and a 1930 Rolls-Royce prop car used in the 1967 film The Gnome-Mobile.
+Today, its collection consists of over 400 vehicles, including an 1899 Locomobile Steam Car and a 1930 Rolls-Royce prop car used in the 1967 film The Gnome-Mobile.
 The museum also claims to have the largest display of automotive mascots and name badges in North America.
 The campus includes a 1941 Blue Moon Diner and a replica 1930s Shell fuel station.
+It is North America's largest automobile museum with 190,00 square feet of exhibit space.

 Partner museums

 Seven smaller, independent museums are located on the Gilmore Car Museum campus: